FR-RN/FR-RN/community.md

 # French Reproducibility Network Members

-Here are the French academics (or affiliated to a French research entity) that have declared interests and/or are active in reproducibility related topics.
+Here are the French academics (or affiliated with a French research entity) that have declared interests and/or are active in reproducibility related topics.

 {% for city in page.cities %}
 ## {{ city }}